Color code with a logical control-$S$ gate using transversal $T$ rotations

 where $\mathcal{M}$ are the qubits that support $\overline{X}_A$ and we find $\theta = 1$.
 We obtain a trivial phase $\theta$ by looking carefully at the number of odd and even qubits in the support of $\overline{X}_A$.
 Indeed, the operator $\overline{X}_A$ is a set of disjoint edges, where we recall that faces can also be composed of a set of disjoint edges.
 As every edge includes both an even and an odd qubit, we have that every edge that makes up $\overline{X}_A$ each accumulates one $\sqrt{\omega}$ phase and one $\sqrt{\omega}^*$ phase.
 Overall we see that all phases cancel to give $\theta = 1$.

 With the membrane-like support of $M$ established, we need only check that it has an equivalent action to $ V $ on the logical space of the code.
-As $M$ is diagonal in the computational basis and therefore commutes with the string logical operators, we turn our attention to the commutation relations of $M$ with $\overline{X}_A$ and $\overline{X}_B$.
+As $M$ is diagonal in the computational basis and therefore commutes with the string logical operators, we turn to the commutation relations of $M$ with $\overline{X}_A$ and $\overline{X}_B$.
 We find the affirmative result by inspecting the intersection of $M$ with $\overline{X}_A $ and $\overline{X}_B$.
-Up to continuous deformations of the membranes, we show these intersections in Figs.~\ref{Fig:CScolorCode}(d) and~(e), respectively.
+Up to continuous deformations we show these intersections in Figs.~\ref{Fig:CScolorCode}(d) and~(e), respectively.

 Let us first look at the intersection of $M$ with $\overline{X}_A$.
 In this case we see that a $\G\Y$ segment of $M$ intersects a $\Y\B$ segment of $\overline{X}_A$.
 The intersection is therefore a red string.
 Specifically, this red string is the support of $\overline{Z}_B$.
-Recalling that we have the commutation relation $XSXS^\dagger = iZ$($XS^\dagger XS = - i Z$) on even(odd) qubits of the intersection, we have that $\overline{X}_AM\overline{X}_A M^\dagger = \phi \overline{Z}_B$ where $\phi $ is a phase.
+Recalling that we have the commutation relation $[X,S] = iZ$($[X,S^\dagger ] = - i Z$) on even(odd) qubits of the intersection, we have that $[\overline{X}_A,M] = \phi \overline{Z}_B$ where $\phi $ is a phase.
 Once again, one can check that $\phi = 1$ because the intersection of $M$ and $\overline{X}_A$ is supported on red edges only.
-As such, for every $\omega$ term accumulated at an odd qubit in the intersection, we find that we have exactly one commensurate $\omega^*$ term that negates the phase at each edge.
+As such, for every $\omega$ term accumulated at an odd qubit in the intersection, we find that we have exactly one $\omega^*$ term that negates the phase at each edge.
 Checking this for every edge that completes the support of the intersection we find $\phi = 1$, which is consistent with Eqn.(\ref{Eqn:V}).

+We can similarly check the intersection between $M$ and $\overline{X}_B$; Fig.~\ref{Fig:CScolorCode}(e).
+In this case we consider the intersection of several differently colored segments of the manifold.
+Dealing with the different segements of the intersection piecewise we arrive at the commutation relation $[\overline{X}_B, M] = \eta \overline{Z}_A\overline{Z}_B$ as shown in Fig.~\ref{Fig:CScolorCode}(f).
+Indeed, we can check that this operator is equivalent up to continuous deformations to $ \overline{Z}_A\overline{Z}_B$ by observing that it anticommutes with both $\overline{X}_A$ and $\overline{X}_B$.
+This can be seen by checking that the string operator $[\overline{X}_B, M]$ can be deformed such that its blue and red branch, respectively, intersect the blue and red component of the membrane operators $\overline{X}_A$ and $\overline{X}_B$ a single time, thereby verifying that $[\overline{X}_B, M]$ anti commutes with both $\overline{X}_A$ and $\overline{X}_B$.
+A reader interested in the microscopic details of the intersection can check Fig.~\ref{Fig:Intersection} and its accompanying caption.